From May 04, 2015 until October 01, 2015

 Unnamed Road, Tabiona, UT 84072, USA

-1) Vehicles are restricted to the main existing roads.
-Please park along the road itself, do not drive off or follow the small two-tracks.
+2) Vehicles are restricted to the main existing roads.
+Please park along the road itself, do not drive off road and do not follow the small two tracks.
 Do not take 4-wheelers or other off-road vehicles off the existing (main) roads.
-This area is a critical winter range and the fewer roads the better.
-Off road travel damages the habitat that you are trying to preserve.

-3) Cut trees within two inches of the ground and remove all limbs and pine needles below the cut.
-If any branches, needles or anything green is left on the stump, the tree will regrow.
+4) Cut trees within two inches of the ground and remove all limbs and pine needles below the cut.
+If any branches, needles or anything green is left on the stump, the tree will re-grow.